 Thieves got a nasty shock after taking tools stashed in four vans in Bristol last week – one of the tool chests they had helped themselves to contained a GPS tracker device.

-GPS Tracker had been fitted to tool chest
+GPS Tracker had been fitted to a tool chest

 “One of the victims had fitted a GPS Tracker to his toolbox, which led officers to a location in Gloucestershire.

 “We and colleagues from Gloucestershire Police visited the location identified by the GPS Tracker and seized a large number of power tools and other items.

 “Some of the items have already been identified as being stolen from vans in Bristol and returned to their owners.

 “We’re reviewing the other items for identifiable marks and will be working hard to reunite them with their owners too, but expect that this process will take some time and it may be several weeks before people hear from us.”

 GPS Tracker signal led to two arrests

 Two were arrested – a man on suspicion of handling stolen goods, and a woman on suspicion of theft.